datacentricdesign/dcd-ui-angular/README.md

 ## Build

-Run `npm run build-lib` to build the project.
+Run `npm run build-lib` to build the library ui-angular.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing